-Tabby cats need regular veterinary care.Taking us to the vet once a year ensure that we're healthy.
+Tabby cats need regular veterinary care.Taking us to the vet once a year ensures that we're healthy.
 Since cats are good at hiding illness and injury, it takes a vet to catch a problem while it's still small.

 Tabby cats need our claws to defend ourselves.Declawing is a traumatic operation that many veterinarians now refuse to perform.
 Prevent problems by giving Tabby ample places to scratch to her heart's content.

-Spay or neuter your tabby!Failure to spay and neuter leads to untold numbers of homeless, unwanted cats ever year.
+Spay or neuter your tabby!Failure to spay and neuter leads to untold numbers of homeless, unwanted cats every year.
 It is the only responsible choice.
 Besides, it makes us much easier to live with!